wprobst1/4273Project2/README.txt

-The following commands comprise the installation procedure of the model git clone https://github.com/wprobst1/4273Project2 cd 4273Project2 pip install -r requirements.txt
+The following commands comprise the installation procedure of the model git clone https://github.com/wprobst1/4273Project2 cd 4273Project2 pip install requirements.txt python predict.py --source /path/to/video

 ---------------------------Usage--------------------------------------------------
-To use the model for object detection, use the command: python detect.py --source 0 #for use with web camera python detect.py --source "path to .mp4 source" #for use with video input Add --conf_thres float to adjust the sensitivity of the model when drawing boxes Add --iou_thres float to adjust intersection sensitivity of objects in the frame Add --view_img to see the output in real time from a .mp4
+To use the model for object detection, use the command: python predict.py --source 0 #for use with web camera python predict.py --source "path to .mp4 source" #for use with video input Add --conf_thres float to adjust the sensitivity of the model when drawing boxes Add --iou_thres float to adjust intersection sensitivity of objects in the frame Add --view_img to see the output in real time from a .mp4